-Starting balances for inventory exist only if you are transferring an existing business to Manager from another accounting system.
+Starting balances for inventory exist only if you are migrating an existing business to Manager from another accounting system.
 In that case, you need to set starting balances for inventory items already in stock, including both quantities and average costs.
 Your starting balances in Manager will be your closing balances from your previous accounting system.

 Starting balances cannot be entered unless a start date is set.
 To set a start date, following procedures in this Guide.

 All inventory items on hand on your start date must first be created in the Inventory Items tab.
 Follow procedures in this Guide.
-(Other items can be added as they come in.)

 Brilliant Industries has six different inventory items in stock on the day it begins using Manager.
 It sets a start date and defines those six items: